 - Amazon SES

 If you’re small and just starting out, don’t worry about your transaction emails until you start sending out large volumes.
 You can get started with just G Suite for everything and be just fine.
 Also, some of the providers like Mailgun above, let you send 10,000 transactional emails per month for free.
 So in a lot of cases, this doesn’t have to be an extra expense.
 And additional emails after that are pennies to send.
 Read more about transactional emails, SMTP ports, and free SMPT servers for WordPress.

 You then have marketing emails, such as newsletters.
 The same thing applies here.
 Typically you’ll want to use a third-party provider due to better deliverability rates and tools for list building, A/B testing, etc. Here’s a few we recommend:

-- MailChimp (we utilize MailChimp here at Kinsta for our weekly newsletter – here is our guide on how to get started with MailChimp)
+- MailChimp (we utilize them here at Kinsta for our weekly newsletter – here is our guide on how to get started with MailChimp)

 Some of the transactional providers above also handle marketing emails and mention that on their sites.
 So in some cases, you could always combine your transactional email service and email marketing software.
 Read more about email marketing software.